 - Meagan Vincent, CDE Director

-Throughout the session, students participate in a varied program of recreational and artistic activities, with an emphasis on activities that promote teamwork and cooperation.
+Throughout each session, students participate in a varied program of recreational and artistic activities, with an emphasis on activities that promote teamwork and cooperation.
 They are encouraged to follow directions and be responsible team members as they play, sing, explore, and learn.
-Activities include sports with professional coaches, dance classes, special discovery courses in mathematics, science, and elementary robotics, and a cooking class.
+Activities include visual and performing arts classes, sports with professional coaches, swimming, and special discovery courses in mathematics, science, and robotics.

 Time off campus lets children explore new surroundings while feeling safe and secure with their friends and counselors.
-Recent activities and destinations have included pedal boating on Lake Lugano, visiting an Alpine dairy farm, and engaging with special exhibitions at the Children’s Museum.
-Children eight years old and above also go on a two-night camping trip in the Alps.
-Our 10-year-olds go on a special trip to the Monte Tamaro ropes course, and all students spend an evening shopping in Lugano.
+Recent activities have included pedal boating on Lake Lugano and learning how to make cheese at an Alpine dairy farm, and we engage with local educational resources such as the Natural History Museum in Parco Ciani and L’Ideatorio at the University of Italian Switzerland.
+Children eight and above go on a two-night camping trip in the Alps, our 10-year-olds take a special trip to the Monte Tamaro high ropes course, and all students spend an evening shopping in downtown Lugano.

 CDE boarding students take part in special weekend trips, including full-day Sunday trips.
-Recent excursions have included visits to Lucerne to explore the renowned Swiss Transport Museum and trips to the newly-renovated Lido in Locarno.
+Recent excursions have included visits to Lucerne to explore the renowned Swiss Transport Museum and to a Safari Park in Italy.

 CDE is proud to attract students from dozens of countries, truly bringing the world to your child.
 Our young learners delight in learning about each other and themselves.

 Our daughter has made friends from around the world...she loved the excitement of learning.
 You have made an unimaginable impact on her, which I am sure will have a positive lifetime effect on her perspective on life.